Normation/rudder-tools/scripts/rudder-dev/README.md

 In particular, it automates many tasks including:
 * Creating a branch to fix a ticket
-* Commiting, pushing and creating a pull request to submit work for a ticket
+* Committing, pushing and creating a pull request to submit work for a ticket
 * Amending or rebasing an existing pull request
 * Merging pull requests or branches